google/earthengine-community/tutorials/beginner's-cookbook/index.md

 #### Mapping over a feature collection example

-- By mapping over a collection, one can apply the same operation on every element in a collection.
-For instance, let's run the same geometry operations on every county in Connecticut
+By mapping over a collection, one can apply the same operation on every element in a collection.
+For instance, let's run the same geometry operations on every county in Connecticut:

 ```javascript
 // Set map center over the state of CT